mariya0407/Blockseblock-Task-3-submission/README.md

-# NYC Taxi Trip Duration – Exploratory Data Analysis
+#BSB Mini Task-3 | NYC Taxi Trip Duration – Exploratory Data Analysis

 This repository contains an exploratory data analysis (EDA) of the **New York City Taxi Trip Duration** dataset from Kaggle.
 We use Python (pandas, NumPy, Matplotlib, Seaborn) to visualize and analyze the trips.